sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 Over the course of KMP evolution, we realized that some flexibility hadn't found its usage.
 One such example is the ability to download only a JS or Native part of the library without downloading common or JVM parts.

 In some other cases, there initially was a use for the provided flexibility, but it has disappeared over the course of the evolution of Kotlin.
 For example, at some point, the cross-compilation capabilities of K/N were limited, and it wasn't guaranteed that a single host that could compile an entire library existed.
 As most repositories are immutable, this required splitting a library into multiple parts that could be published non-atomically from multiple hosts.
-Nowadays, in almost all cases, whole library can be published from a single host (Mac if the project has Apple-targets)
+Nowadays, in almost all cases, whole library can be published from a single host (Mac if the library has Apple-targets)
 ## Vocabulary

 _Def.
 "Fragment"_: the smallest unit of grouping KMP sources together.
 Known as a "Kotlin Source Set" in Gradle implementation.